krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 path dependent element-boundary signals.

-## Co-Presence and the Presence Invariant
+## Co-presence and the presence invariant

 [@fig:presence-invariant-continuous] illustrates an example of a system of presences, where we focus on the